 A Weekend of Gorgeous Views in Myrtle Beach, South Carolina

-Myrtle Beach, one of the top beach vacation destinations in the US, is jam packed with entertainment.
-Waterfront activities, entertaining shows, year round events, touristy attractions, excellent restaurants and shopping, and beautiful sandy beaches…it’s summer all year round here!
+Myrtle Beach, one of the top summer beach vacation destinations in the Southeastern, is jam packed with entertainment.
+With an abundance of waterfront activities, entertaining shows, year-round events, touristy attractions, excellent restaurants and shopping, and beautiful sandy beaches…it’s summer all year-round here!

-Here are a few activities to add to your to-do list!
+Here are a few exciting activities to add to your to-do list!

 At 187 feet, Myrtle Beach’s beachfront Ferris Wheel stands tall as one of the largest in the US.
 You get to sit in an enclosed air conditioned gondola (perfect for those extremely hot & humid summer days) as you circle around 3 times, all while gazing at incredible views of the Atlantic coast.